Akbash - Dog Breed Info, Temperament & Facts

 In summary, the Akbash is a large guard dog breed with a primary role in protecting flocks and property.
 It is also developing into a family protector, but potential owners should be aware of its tendencies to be wary of strangers and other dogs.
 Ongoing training and an authoritative owner are necessary to establish a strong leadership position.
 It is important to note that the Akbash may show aggression around food and may not be the best choice for households with young children.

 Ahead, we look at Akbash dog breed, its history, personality, pros and cons of owning an Akbash, characteristics, and must-see facts.
-We will also examine how to care for this breed and much more.
+We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Akbashs!

 Dog Breed Akbash